GroceyLot/Prism/README.md

 	end
 } end
 ```

+**Note: Classes don't actually extend or even have these methods, I just realized.
+I need to fix it.**

 Classes have the methods and properties of the class it extends, unless they are overriden like tostring.